asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 ## Visualizing the Board

 A hexagonal board does not quite lend itself to being nicely printed in the terminal.
-Even if the pieces were simple stonees (or chess pieces, available nicely as Unicode code points), However, solutions as old as time, or at least as old as monospaced fonts, exist.
+Even if the pieces were simple stones (or chess pieces, available nicely as Unicode code points), However, solutions as old as time, or at least as old as monospaced fonts, exist.

 ```
 # pointy representation